Meteor-Community-Packages/meteor-collection2/README.md

 ## What Happens When The Document Is Invalid?

 The callback you specify as the last argument of your `insert()` or `update()` call will have the first argument (`error`) set to a generic error.
-Generally speaking, you would probably use the reactive methods provided by SimpleSchema to display the specific error messages to the user somewhere.
-The autoform package provides some handlebars helpers for this purpose.
+But generally speaking, you would probably use the reactive methods provided by SimpleSchema to display the specific error messages to the user somewhere.
+The [autoform](https://github.com/aldeed/meteor-autoform) package provides some handlebars helpers for this purpose.

 ## More Details